Why are more people from BAME backgrounds dying from coronavirus?

 - STRESS: How to look after your mental health

-Black and other ethnic minority individuals make up a large share of jobs considered essential in tackling the virus.
+Black and other ethnic minority individuals make up a large share of jobs considered essential in tackling the virus, many of which are public-facing.

-One in five people working for the NHS in England, for example, is from an ethnic minority background, however these numbers are even higher when we look solely at doctors and nurses.
+One in five people working for the NHS in England, for example, is from an ethnic minority background, and these numbers are even higher when we look solely at doctors and nurses.

-This article was first published on 24 April and has been updated to reflect new figures from the ICNARC and NHS England.
+This article was first published on 24 April and has been updated several times since to reflect new figures and analysis.